ohmu. avatar

 1y

 To the point of getting assessed by a professional: I've been struggling with depression and anxiety my whole life, and I have been on different medications and done countless hours of therapy.
 The last bout was really bad, and I ended up in 24/7 psychiatric care for 2 weeks.
 I've since been told by several doctors and two therapists that I have ADHD (most likely the type without a lot of hyperactivity).
 I did an official assessment to be put on a waiting list last summer, where it said "suspected ADD and autism".
 The issue here in Stockholm, Sweden (and probably elsewhere), is that the waiting time to get a full assessment by professionals is 2+ years.
-So yes: I want to get an official diagnosis and try out ADHD meds.
+So yes: I want to get am official diagnosis and try out ADHD meds.
 In the meantime my head will spin and analyze everything.
-As I stated earlier, I'm fairly positive that I have ADD.
-But I'm wondering if that's the whole picture.
-I have a therapist for now, and we are doing CBT therapy (as well as my medicine; venlafaxine and bupropion)
+I have a therapist doing CBT with for now (as well as my medicine; venlafaxine and bupropion)

 KushiKat avatar